 Warriors squander 31-point lead, Clippers tie series at 1-1

-It was a historic comeback that topped a 29-point rally by the Los Angeles Lakers in the 1989 Western Conference semis over Seattle.
+The comeback topped a 29-point rally by the Los Angeles Lakers in the 1989 Western Conference semifinals over Seattle.
+The Clippers confirmed it's the best comeback ever.

+"That's a record we didn't necessarily want to have.
+We'll take it," Williams said.
+"You're competitive and you get lost in the game.
+Once you cut the lead to 12, you cut the lead to 10, then you realize you've got a game going.
+I'm one of those guys who can get hot."

 Curry scored 29 points and put the Warriors up 131-128 with 58 seconds left before Shamet's dagger on a night the two-time defending NBA champions lost DeMarcus Cousins to a leg injury in the first quarter.